 If you're volunteering in the DR with ILP, you'll have weekends off (every Saturday and Sunday), plus you'll also get some vacation time.
 Since you can do Santo Domingo in just a couple of days, it makes for a perfect weekend trip, leaving your vacation days open to explore other places in the DR (and other countries, if you'd like).

-You can grab a bus after you're finished teaching on Friday and spend a dreamy weekend in Santo Domingo.
+You can easily grab a bus after you're finished teaching on Friday and spend a dreamy weekend in Santo Domingo.
 Perfect.

 How To Get To Santo Domingo